-ASH shares 100 percent of bills for any medical incident exceeding the MRA (Member Responsibility Amount) as long as all other Guidelines are met and funds are available for sharing up to the agreed upon Network Rate or Referenced Based-Pricing Allowances for that service as agreed upon by the ASH Community.
+ASH shares 100 percent of bills for any medical incident exceeding the MRA (Member Responsibility Amount) up to the annual sharing max as long as all other Guidelines are met, up to the agreed upon Network Rate or Referenced Based-Pricing Allowance for that service.
 Any medical expense less than the MRA per incident is the member's responsibility.
+For services shared at the reference-based pricing level, you may be responsible for balance billing amounts.